 See the nodes surrounding the letterform?
 Those are vector editing nodes.
 If you see those, congratulations!
 You have vector art.

 Easy enough, if you have the proper software.
 But most people do not own a copy of a vector editing program.
 In which case, you will need to find someone who does, and get them to check the file for you.
-We provide this service, free of charge.
-Use the contact form at the bottom of the page to get in touch with us if you need help.

 My Art Isn’t Vector!
 What Now?